 The authors concluded that initial shunt type influences pre-Fontan RV function in survivors with single RV anomalies, with greater RV ejection fraction deterioration after RVPAS shunt.

 This study provides additional evidence that the early benefits of the MBTS are not without later cost in terms of RV function.
 Reproducible assessment of RV function remains a challenge, and is one of the primary limitations of this study.
 The initial study reporting outcomes in the SVR extension trial (Newburger JW, et al., Circulation 2014;129:2013-20) showed no survival benefit at 3 years, with greater need for catheter interventions in the RVPAS group.
 It is important to note that the mean ejection fraction of all patients is abnormal, in the low 40s, highlighting the necessity of close follow-up of ventricular function in all single RV patients.
 The development of therapies for optimization of RV function remains a priority.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Survivors, Child, Tricuspid Valve, Norwood Procedures, Ventricular Function, Right, Follow-Up Studies, Fontan Procedure, Blalock-Taussig Procedure, Echocardiography